stashapp/stash-box/README.md

 ## Building a release

 1. Run `make generate` to create generated files
-2. Run `make build` to build the executable for your current platform
+2. Run `make ui build` to build the executable for your current platform

 ## Cross compiling